pomle/throb/README.md

 ## `throttle`

-Ensures a function only executed a maximum every once per interval.
+Ensures a function is executed exactly once per interval if called.

 ### Usage